werlang/trader-bot/README.md

 * `dex.currency`: Token name for the currency you are wanting to trade the asset for.
 * `dex.wallet`: Your wallet address that will interact with the blockchain.
 * `dex.private`: Your wallet's private key.
+* `telegram.enabled`: Enable or disable Telegram alerts for swaps.
+* `telegram.token`: Telegram bot's token that will send alerts.
+* `telegram.chatId`: Telegram chat id of the group/user the bot will send alerts to.
 * `timeframe`: The amount of minutes for each candle.
 The time frame for your trades.
 * `strategy`: Name of your file under the `strategies` folder containing your strategy.
 * `verbose`: Amount of details you are willing the console to show (0-2);